-- Click the Scheduler button at the top of the Presentation Reports page (above the Report Catalog). - When adding or editing a report filter for a report, choose Save and schedule in the Confirm tab, and then click Finish.
-(See Copying a presentation report, page 90.) - Click the job name link on the Job Queue page to edit a job. - Click Add on the Job Queue page to create a new job.
+- Click the Scheduler button at the top of the Presentation Reports page (above the Report Catalog). - When editing a report filter, choose Save and schedule in the Confirm tab, and then click Finish.
+(See Defining the report filter, page 97.) - Click the job name link on the Job Queue page to edit a job. - Click Add on the Job Queue page to create a new job.